 Presentation of work is a requisite ability for student in architecture, landscape architecture and interior architecture.
 Accordingly, the design of the portfolio warrants careful consideration.
-The portfolio must be designed thoughtfully and with attentiveness to the clarity of communication.
-Students should keep in mind that they do not need to select expensive materials or means of reproducing their work in order to accomplish this goal.
+The portfolio must be designed thoughtfully and with attentiveness to the

 Students should refer to specific program construction requirements on the BAC's website.